 Newsletter: August 2019

-Port Nolloth – FNB Upgrade
+Port Nolloth – A Leading Bank Upgrade

 VSAT is installed as a back-up link.
 This will ensure that they are always connected.
 For example, if the fibre fails, the link will automatically switch to satellite connection.
 We are able to assist with a custom-made solution for your business by applying engineering skills to harness technology in innovative ways to the benefit of our customers and the long-term prosperity of our people.
 “I would like to thank your team for the efficient service that they have provided us during our VSAT upgrade.
 The field teams were very professional and guided us through the entire process of what was being done.
 We are surely very happy with the installation.” – Melody Cloete – Branch Administrator, Port Nolloth